Do Any Hair Loss Theories Hold Water?

 I think the Gravity Theory, Skull Expansion Theory, and Muscular Tension / Tight Galea Theory all have their flaws and merits.
-Each theory is capable of explaining most, but not all, of the pattern in the context of male pattern hair loss’ symptoms.
+Each theory is capable of explaining some, but not all, of the pieces to the puzzle of male and female pattern hair loss.

 With that said, here’s what all these theories miss:

 - None do a perfect job at explaining why women bald in a different pattern than men.